pricenometry/api-docs/source/index.md

-linkedin_shares | Number of times product has been shared on LinkedIn pinterest_shares | Number of times product has been shared on Pinterest stumbleupon_shares | Number of times product has been shared on StumbleUpon total_shares | Number of times product has been shared on Social Media
+linkedin_shares | Number of times product has been shared on LinkedIn pinterest_shares | Number of times product has been shared on Pinterest stumbleupon_shares | Number of times product has been shared on StumbleUpon